jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 Reproducible Central Buildspec File Format
 ==========================================

-As per Central Repository [upload requirements](https://maven.apache.org/repository/guide-central-repository-upload.html), it contains sources and javadoc (for IDE only), but no data on how to build: where to get the release source to build?
+As per Central Repository [upload requirements](https://maven.apache.org/repository/guide-central-repository-upload.html), Central contains sources and javadoc (for IDE only), but no data on how to build: where to get the release source to build?
 What precise command to launch?
-What are the environment prerequisites (minimum JDK version, ...)?
+What are the environment prerequisites (minimum JDK version, what build tool, ...)?

 **Reproducible Central** project is about rebuilding and checking how the output matches reference in the Central Repository.
 We need to:
 1. **write instructions to be able to rebuild**,
 2. automate rebuild run,
 3. automate the comparison of rebuild output against reference output available in Central Repository.

+This doc is about writing rebuild instructions: effective rebuild run and report is done in [GHA workflows](.github/workflows).

 # Format

-**Reproducible Central** rebuild instructions are defined in a `.buildspec` file that will be used by [`rebuild.sh`](../rebuild.sh) script.
+**Reproducible Central** rebuild instructions for a release are defined in a `.buildspec` file that will be used by [`rebuild.sh`](../rebuild.sh) script.
 A `.buildspec` file is de-facto a Bash shell script defining a few variables that `rebuild.sh` will use to do the rebuild:

 ```
 # 1. what does this rebuild?
-# = Central Repository coordinates for the Reference release (for multi-module, pick an artitrary module)
+# = Central Repository coordinates for the Reference release (for multi-module builds, pick an artitrary module)
 groupId=
 artifactId=
 version=
 # where are reference binaries?
 # referenceRepo = https://repository.maven.apache.org/maven2/
-# layout (= gav to path in referenceRepo) is Maven repository: https://maven.apache.org/repositories/layout.html (future options could be PyPI, npm, Brew, Dockerhub, ...)
+#     layout is Maven repository: https://maven.apache.org/repositories/layout.html (future options could be PyPI, npm, Brew, Dockerhub, ...)

 # 2. where is source code?
 gitRepo=https://github.com/project_org/${artifactId}.git